yourenoticed/control_work/README.md

 ![filling array](fill_array.png)

-The block scheme is almost finished, the only thing left is to return "result" and end the algorythm.
+The block scheme is almost finished, the only thing left is to return "result" and end the algorithm.

 ![last steps](finish_algo.png)